Subsono1/Serendipitous/README.md

 - Will use an API to get data from a library of music and movies.
 - Will start by developing phone first.
 - Clicking on the first button will create a random return of a song, clicking a second button will create a random return of a movie. will return image, information and links to resources.
-- A second page will add a general search for movies or songs with it's information.
+- page will add a general search for movies or songs with it's information.

 #### PostMVP
-- Monitor traffic of users.
+- Monitor user's traffic.
-- Create a database to store feedbacks
+- Create a database to store feedbacks.
 - Link to different social-media websites.

 ## Project Schedule